-In your Independent Study course, you will write a major research paper under the direction of a member of the Religious Studies department, culminating in an oral presentation to fellow Religious Studies majors and minors.
+In your independent study course, you will write a major research paper under the direction of a member of the department, culminating in an oral presentation to fellow religious studies majors and minors.

 You may also combine a religious studies program with other fields such as history, communications, business, education, psychology, political science, philosophy, literature, sociology, anthropology, languages, or international studies.